 Mirage includes clean-slate functional implementations of protocols ranging from TCP/IP, DNS, SSH, Openflow (switch/controller), HTTP, XMPP and Xen Project inter-VM transports.

 An example of a current Mirage appliance can be seen at openmirage.org, which is a self-hosted site deployed on the public cloud (in this case, on Amazon EC2).
 With some further work, it will be possible to encapsulate an existing piece of software using Mirage.
 One example might be to use Mirage to form an appliance from an existing Content Management System (e.g Drupal or Joomla).
 Such systems typically need several components and expect to be installed on a server.
 Mirage could be used to encapsulate a CMS, retaining only the components and bindings required by the CMS and removing the need for the rest of the Operating System.
 Such an appliance could be auto-configured and deployed directly to the public cloud (e.g. Rackspace or Amazon EC2).

 Mirage is based around the OCaml language, with syntax extensions and libraries which provide networking, storage and concurrency support that are easy to use during development, and map directly into operating system constructs when being compiled for production deployment.
 The framework is fully event-driven, with no support for preemptive threading.

-The Xen Mirage codebase is released under the ISC license, with some portions of code released under LGPLv2.
-Xen Sub-Projects hosted by the Xen Project typically use GPLv2.
-In the case of Xen Mirage it is necessary to use a permissive open source license such as "ISC" because Mirage based microkernels need to be statically linked with applications to form a stand-alone appliance.
+The Mirage codebase is released under the ISC license, with some portions of code released under LGPLv2.
+Sub-Projects hosted by the Xen Project team typically use GPLv2.
+In the case of Mirage it is necessary to use a permissive open source license such as "ISC" because Mirage based microkernels need to be statically linked with applications to form a stand-alone appliance.